The EMA goes towards the vaccine against Covid-19 only once a year: when it can be done-breakinglatest.news-Breaking Latest News

 In essence, it would be a question of having the vaccination campaign carried out “mainly once a year“.
 A single dose, therefore, just as it already happens for the flu vaccine.
 And around the same time, reportedly, that is the beginning of winter.

+A dose of vaccine against Covid-19: the first ones were introduced in December 2020

 The EMA, he added, is “discussing the criteria and the process for updating vaccines with international partners”.
-Contacts are also underway with the developers of mucosal Covid-19 vaccinescome spray sucked or to be administered by mouth, currently already distributed in Chinese e India.
+Contacts are also underway with the developers of mucosal Covid-19 vaccinescome they inhaled the spray or to be administered by mouth, currently already distributed in Chinese e India.

 The situation of the Covid-19 in Europe

-In the same briefing, Cavaleri also stated that the epidemiological situation in Europe is constantly improving: “Overall, the Covid data show a sharp decline in the number of new infections, hospitalizations and deaths”.
+In the same briefing, Cavaleri also stated that the epidemiological situation in Europe is constantly improving: “Overall the Covid data shows a sharp decline the number of new infections, hospitalizations and deaths”.

 According to the Center European Union for the prevention and control of diseases, the Old Continent has reached the lowest levels observed in the area over the last 12 months.
 However, “COVID-19 still represents a significant burden on health systems”.